LastGuardian89/Cart_Pole/README.md

 # Cart_Pole
-Training Carp Pole model from Gym with tensorflow
+Training Carp Pole model from Gym with Tensorflow